MolClustPy/MolClustPy.github.io/pages/quickstartpip.md

 <b> You can check [MolClustPy Jupyter Notebook DEMO](MolClustPy_Usage/MolClustPy_Usage.md) for an example of how the package is used. </b>
 ### Running Pip in Command Line

-First choose the directory that you want to house the files that you are working with.
+First choose and navigate to the directory that you want to house the files that you are working with.

 ![png](../images/cdDocs.png)